GSA-TTS/identity-site/content/_partners/faq._en.md

         id: c-1
         title: Can we have a sandbox?
         content: >-
             Login.gov provides an open sandbox environment to create and test integrations between Login.gov and your applications.
-In the sandbox environment, we provide a Dashboard where you can manage your test applications. <a href="https://developers.login.gov/testing/#how-to-get-started" class="external-link">Click here to get started with our sandbox</a>
+In the sandbox environment, we provide a Dashboard where you can manage your test applications. <a href="https://developers.login.gov/testing/#how-to-get-started" class="external-link">Visit the Developer guide to get started with our sandbox.</a>
     -
         id: c-2
         title: What counts as an authentication?